rcifw/rcifw.github.io/docs/software/matlabparallelserver.md

 ans =
 8.8872
 ```

-**Note: the symbol … is used to indicate additional parameters you may use.** Don’t literally copy the above command and test run yourself without it if unnecessary.
+> Note: the symbol `…` is used to indicate additional parameters you may use.
+Do not copy the above command verbatim

 The job ran in 8.89 seconds using four workers.
 Note that these jobs will always request N+1 CPU cores, since one worker is required to manage the batch job and pool of workers.
 For example, a job that needs eight workers will consume nine CPU cores.

 We’ll run the same simulation but increase the Pool size.
 This time, to retrieve the results later, we’ll keep track of the job ID.
 ```
 >> % Get a handle to the cluster
 >> c = parcluster;